-No. Documents or Category of documents Relevance and materiality, including references to submission (Peru/Activos Mineros) Reasoned objections to document production request (Renco/DRRC) Response to objections to document production request (Peru/Activos Decision (Tribunal) requested (Peru/Activos Mineros) Ref. to Submissions, Ex., WS, or E. Reports Mineros) Status, 19 October 2005.
+No. Documents or Category of documents Reasoned objections to document production request (Renco/DRRC) Response to objections to document production request (Peru/Activos Decision (Tribunal) requested (Peru/Activos Mineros) Ref. to Submissions, Ex., WS, or E. Reports Comments Mineros) Status, 19 October 2005.
 (Treaty Case) and other agreements.
-(Counter-Memorial Treaty, ¶ 158).
-The negative ramifications DRP suffered from the intercompany deals benefitting the U.S. Renco entities were evident for years.
-DRP's own documents are replete with warnings by DRP executives, auditors, financial experts, and banks alerting stakeholders that the business model was fundamentally flawed and threatened DRP's ability to meet its obligations or even to remain a going concern.
-Many such instances have since been revealed in the Missouri Litigations, even in the limited part of the record available to the public.
-(Counter-Memorial Treaty, ¶ 156).
-Additionally, in an email dated 19 October 2005 from Mr. Zelms to Mr. Rennert, he stated the following: "A \$310 million PAMA and Modernization Facility will allow DRP to improve its EBITDA margin by about \$60 million (This is conservative - See Presentation Booklets.)"
-(Exhibit R-090, Email from DRRC (J. Zelms) to Renco Group (I. Rennert), attaching the Pierre Larroque Report on Peru Financing Status, 19 October 2005, p.
+(Cou Treaty, ¶ 158).
+The negative ramifications from the intercompany deal the U.S. Renco entities wery years.
+DRP's own documer with warnings by DRP executed auditors, financial experts, alerting stakeholders that the model was fundamentally further threatened DRP's ability to obligations or even to rema concern.
+Many such instance been revealed in the Misson even in the limited part of the available to the public.
+(Con Memorial Treaty, ¶ 156).
+Additionally, in an email day October 2005 from Mr. Zell Rennert, he stated the followillion PAMA and Modern Facility will allow DRP to it EBITDA margin by about \$\frac{1}{2}\$ (This is conservative - See Booklets.)"
+(Exhibit R-090 DRRC (J. Zelms) to Renco Rennert), attaching the Pier Report on Peru Financing \$\frac{1}{2}\$ October 2005, p.
 2).
-The requested "Presentation Booklets" are relevant to the Treaty Case and material to its outcome because they are EBITDA margin in 2005 have no bearing on whether Peru has, in fact, breached its obligations under the U.SPeru FTA.
+The requested "Presentation relevant to the Treaty Case" DRP suffered as benefitting e evident for evident for ents are replete cutives, and banks are business are lawed and meet its in a going each have since ari Litigations, the record unter-ented 19 ms to Mr. wing: "A \$310 mization improve its \$60 million Presentation D, Email from Group (I. The Larroque Status, 19 m Booklets" are EBITDA margin in 2005 have no bearing on whether Peru has, in fact, breached its obligations under the U.SPeru FTA.
 Renco asserts in the Treaty Case that Peru breached its obligations under the U.SPeru FTA by (i) delaying and, when granted, undermining an extension for DRP to complete its final PAMA project, (ii) asserting a bogus US\$ 163 million credit claim, and (iii) interfering with DRP's restructuring plans.
 Peru also seeks Documents predating February 1, 2009, the date on which the U.SPeru FTA entered into force.
 However, Peru alleges in its Counter-Memorial that "the bulk" of Claimant's claims falls "outside of the jurisdiction ratione temporis of the Treaty" and that "this Tribunal lacks jurisdiction over claims of Treaty breaches based on alleged State acts or omissions that pre-dated the Treaty's entry into force on 1 February 2009" (Counter-Mem.
-(Treaty Case), ¶ 28). of the case because: (a) the requested "Booklets" discussing improvements to DRP's EBITDA margin in 2005 have no bearing on whether Peru has, in fact, breached its obligations under the U.SPeru FTA; and (b) given that Peru alleges that the bulk of Claimant's claims fall outside of the jurisdiction ratione temporis of the Treaty, Peru cannot request documents that pre-date February 1, 2009.
+(Treaty Case), ¶ of the case because: (a) the requested "Booklets" discussing improvements to DRP's EBITDA margin in 2005 have no bearing on whether Peru has, in fact, breached its obligations under the U.SPeru FTA; and (b) given that Peru alleges that the bulk of Claimant's claims fall outside of the jurisdiction ratione temporis of the Treaty, Peru cannot request documents that pre-date February 1, 2009.
 Submission (a) is incorrect.
 Peru notes that if the Tribunal were to have access to the requested booklets that address ways to improve DRP's EBITDA, it would assist the Tribunal in understanding the opportunities that DRP had at its disposal in order to become more profitable, and therefore more able to finance its environmental obligations.
-This would in turn allow the Tribunal to determine whether Renco's
+This would in to its outcome because they 28). turn allow the Tribunal to determine whether Renco's